FerJeffQ/web_development_bootcamp/README.md

 # Bootcamp

-## This repository have some example to HTML CSS and Javascript
+## This repository have some examples to HTML, CSS and Javascript